Universal stability of coherently diffusive 1D systems with respect to decoherence: Diffusion coefficient in presence of decoherence.

 In the expression above, $\Vec{u}$ is a unit vector indicating the transport direction, $\Vec{r}_{n,m}$ is the vector connecting the positions of site $n$ and $m$, $\phi^\nu_n$ is the amplitude of the $\nu$ eigenstate at site $n$ and $\mathcal{H}_{n,m}=\langle n| \mathcal{H}| m \rangle$ is the coupling between $n$ and $m$ sites.
 In our 1D system with nearest neighbor interactions, $\Vec{u}\cdot\Vec{r}_{n,m}=m-n=\pm a$ and $\mathcal{H}_{n,m}=J(\delta_{m,n+1}+\delta_{m,n-1})$.
 Therefore,

-Equation \eqref{SM:eq:Jianshu} have been compared with numerical simulations using the QD approach in Figures \ref{SM:D-as-RW}, \ref{SM:DLimits}, and \ref{fig:Sup:ChQ1}.
+Equation \eqref{SM:eq:Jianshu} have been compared with numerical simulations using the QD approach in Figures \ref{fig:Sup:DvsGa01}d, \ref{SM:D-as-RW}, \ref{SM:DLimits}, and \ref{fig:Sup:ChQ1}.
 It also have been used to study the dependence with $N$ of the diffusion coefficient in various models.
 Figure \ref{fig:Sup:DvsGa01} shows the diffusion coefficient $D$ of the HHAA model in the three regimes as a function of the dephasing strength for different chain lengths $N$.
 We observe for small dephasing a clear dependence of $D$ on the system size.
 This is due to the fact that when dephasing is small, the excitation reaches the boundaries before diffusion can sets in.
 Defining the typical time scale for dephasing to affect the dynamics as $\tau_\phi=\frac{\hbar}{\gamma_\phi}$, we can estimate the dephasing strength below which finite size effects are relevant, by comparing $\tau_{\phi}$ with the time needed to reach ballistically the boundaries for the clean case ($W=0$).
 In the ballistic regime ($W<2J$) the value of decoherence strength below finite size effect starts to be relevant will decrease proportional to $1/N$, while in the diffusive regime ($W=2J$) with $1/N^2$ (see vertical dashed lines in Figures~\ref{fig:Sup:DvsGa01}ab).
 In the localized regime finite size effects are negligible if the system size is larger than the localization length.
+Fig.~\ref{fig:Sup:DvsGa01}d shows $D$ vs. the on-site potential strength for different decoherence strengths, curves are calculated using the Green-Kubo approach while symbols are obtained from the Quantum Drift dynamics (Appendix~\ref{SM:QD}).
+As one can see all curves intersect at $W=2J$, suggesting the independence of decoherence precisely at the MIT.